ProAgileAB/agile-team-development/guides/A-Team-Development-Framework.md

 ## Why teams don't work

-A well functioning team can create magic, but here are some disturbing facts from teamwork in the real world:
+A well-functioning team can create magic, but here are some disturbing facts from teamwork in the real world:

 * Research that compares the performance of teams with what is produced by an equivalent number of individuals who work by themselves almost always find that the individuals outperform the teams [1].
 * In practice five out of nine interventions/attempts to improve team performance have no positive effect whatsoever!
 [2]
 * There is much agreement in the research community on what works and not when it comes to helping teams get to high performance.

 So, in theory we do know how to make things work.
-In practise, organizations do not apply this knowledge when starting and developing teams.
+In practice, organizations do not apply this knowledge when starting and developing teams.
 Thus, they fail to get the full benefits from organizing in teams.

 To help with this situation, we decided to put this simple guide together.
-It contains a framework and some hands on exercises that you can use to start and support the agile teams in your organization.
+It contains a framework and some hands-on exercises that you can use to start and support the agile teams in your organization.
 We created it to support Scrum Masters, Line Managers, Agile coaches and others that want to create great teams.

 To avoid falling into the trap of the five out of nine techniques that sounds good but actually do not help at all, we based this guide on principles well grounded in the research.